Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Introduction

+Predictive constructions of the type \eqref{intro:equation:dirichlet:prediction} have several attractive features.
+For one, they provide a simple and efficient way to simulate the sequence $X_1,X_2,\ldots$.
+Indeed, \eqref{intro:equation:dirichlet:prediction} leads to a recursive procedure

+which allows for fast computations and limited storage of information for streaming data (see \cite[Section 5]{fortini2024} for more details on recursive algorithms and predictions).
+On the other hand, the system of predictive distributions $(\mathbb{P}(X_{n+1}\in\cdot\mid X_1,\ldots,X_n))_{n\geq0}$ determines the law of the process $\mathbb{P}((X_1,X_2,\ldots)\in\cdot\,)$ without the need for prior elicitation.
+Such a predictive approach to Bayesian modeling, focused on observable quantities instead of unknown parameters, is deeply rooted in the philosophical foundations of Bayesian analysis \cite{fortini2023,fortini2024}, and has recently enjoyed renewed interest, see e.g. \cite{berti2024,fong2023,fortini2024}.

-Predictive characterizations of the type \eqref{intro:equation:dirichlet:prediction} are usually referred to as ``sufficientness'' postulates and date back to the writings of Cambridge philosopher W. E. Johnson \citep{johnson1932} (for more historical details, see \citep{zabell1982}).
-Unlike the usual notions of sufficiency, see, e.g., \citep[][Section 5]{fortini2000}, sufficientness postulates provide conditions on the functional form of the predictive distributions arising from philosophical considerations on the inductive process of learning.
-Such a predictive approach to modelling, based solely on the assessment of observable facts, is deeply rooted in the philosophical foundations of Bayesian analysis \citep{fortini2023}.
-As an example, for the case when $\mathbb{X}=\{x_1,\ldots,x_k\}$, Johnson's sufficientness postulate, which characterizes the $k$-dimensional Dirichlet prior distribution, suggests that, for each $j=1,\ldots,k$ and $n=1,2,\ldots$,
+A particular class of predictive characterizations, to which \eqref{intro:equation:dirichlet:prediction} belongs (see below), are the so-called postulates of ``sufficientness'', dating back to the writings of Cambridge philosopher W. E. Johnson \cite{johnson1932} (for more historical details, see \cite{zabell1982} and \cite[Chapter 5]{scalas2010}).
+Unlike the usual notions of sufficiency, see e.g. \cite[Section 5]{fortini2000}, sufficientness postulates provide conditions on the functional form of the predictive distributions arising from natural judgments on the inductive process of learning.
+In other words, model specification is based on general assessments about the form and type of sample information used to make predictions.
+As an example, the original Johnson's sufficientness postulate assumes an exchangeable multinomial model on $\mathbb{X}=\{1,\ldots,k\}$ with $k$ types such that, for each $n=1,2,\ldots$, the probability of observing type $j\in\mathbb{X}$ on the $(n+1)$th trial